Do You Link Learning and Business Performance?

 Make an Impact on The Business

-Today’s learning leaders who want to make an impact on people and business performance understand that learning is no longer simply about one-time training events, well-crafted content, or alluring delivery modalities.
-To make an impact, corporate learning leaders must link learning and business performance to help move both the people and business strategies forward.
+Today’s learning leaders who want to make an impact on people and business performance understand that learning is no longer simply about one-time training events, well-crafted content, or alluring training delivery modalities.
+To make an impact, corporate learning leaders must create and execute against training strategies that link learning and business performance to help move both the people AND business strategies forward.

 Otherwise, What Is The Point?

 Imagine learning that does not link learning and business performance or that does not move the people and business strategies forward.
-That type of learning would not be highly irrelevant to the employee’s job, performance, and company priorities.
-Unfortunately this happens more than you think.
+That type of learning would not be highly relevant to the employee’s job, performance, or company priorities.
+Unfortunately, irrelevant corporate training happens more than you think.

 According to Harvard Business School Professor Michael Beer, studies have shown that only 10% of corporate training is effective, an oil company built a $20 million safety training facility but still suffered several fatal accidents, and individual development has to take place in the context of a larger change process motivated by the senior team.

 We could not agree more.

 Our own training measurement research found that only 1-in-5 training participants change their on-the-job behavior and performance from stand-alone training events.
 And those twenty percent where often already predisposed to make the changes without the training.

 Three Tips to Link Learning and Business Performance